the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Developing and maintaining these skills is time consuming and often challenging.
 Part of the challenge is that there is not a standard pathway to becoming an RSE and, partly as a result of this, there is something of an ad hoc approach to training within the community.
 We also see increasing amounts of basic-level training materials that are great to put researchers or technical professionals on a path towards gaining significant RSE expertise, but the trail often ends as developing RSEs want to progress to intermediate and advanced level material.
 In particular, recent technology developments are ensuring that there is a growing need for specialist expertise, for example in areas such as making efficient use of high-performance computing infrastructure.
 This is an area where there is a skills shortage and a shortage of training materials.

 In this paper, we look at the challenge of understanding the core competencies that underpin Research Software Engineering and the way that these competencies may be combined to help support a more coordinated approach to future RSE skills development.
 The paper builds on a workshop session held as part of the German Research Software Engineering Conference (deRSE23), held in Paderborn, Germany in February 2023.

 _[Information on key contributions to add]_

 _[Overview of paper sections to add]_

+## Intended Target Audience
+While this paper came out from the deRSE23 conference we believe the formulated competencies in here to have far-reaching impact beyond the domain of RSE into adjacent fields of science.
+The most obvious examples are computer science, programmers in HPC and research data management.
+But also the traditional STEM sciences that focus on generating more graduates with a software focus or people that traditionally find jobs in the libraries or compute centers.
+Also funders and research managers can profit from the discussion in this paper in order to observe how software development in academia will be institututionalized.

 ## Related Work and Activities